fmquaglia/manual/docs/resources/runtime.md

-* We only support Python 3.7 code for now.
+* We support Python 3.7 and Node.js 12.x code for now.
 * An execution timeouts after 10s.
 Contact us for increase (up to 15 minutes/execution).
 * 128 MB of RAM for *each* execution.
 Contact us for increase (up to 3 GB/execution).
 * Read-only file system. **Only `/tmp` can be written to**.
 It has a 512 MB storage limit.